larivierec/home-cluster/README.md

 helm install cilium cilium/cilium -f cluster/core/cilium/bootstrap/values.yaml --namespace kube-system
 ```

+## Cilium CNI -- Note
-## Note: Be sure that if you are using a different Pod CIDR than default for k3s
+Be sure to set the Pod CIDR to the one you have chosen if you aren't using the k3s default. `10.42.0.0/16`
+Otherwise, you will more than likely have issues.

 ## nvidia-daemonset-plugin